 For starters, most lenders don’t conduct business via text message.
 If they do, it is likely to be a simple notice, such as saying that your most recent payment posted.
 Sending out any personal information in response to a text message is likely a huge mistake.

 The best protection against any student loan scam is to initiate contact with your lender in response to any call or text message.
 If you think there is even a slight possibility that the text or call you received is not legitimate, do not respond to it.
 Instead, go online to your lender’s website and call the number listed.
 Explain to the customer service representative the text you just received, and they will be able to tell you if it is valid or not.

 Mistakes to Avoid

 The worst thing you could do would be to call in response to one of these texts.
 However, that is not the only mistake that can be made.

 Even texting “Stop” to get them to leave you alone is a bad move.
-By texting stop, you give the scammers two important pieces of information.
+By texting stop, you give the scammers two critical pieces of information.
 First, they know the number they texted is a valid phone number with an active subscriber.
-Second, by texting stop, you are letting them know that you are capable of sending and receiving text messages.
+Second, by texting stop, you are letting them know that you can send and receive text messages.
 Just ignoring the message is the best response.